HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

          make_unlink.bat
          ```

- 3. Extract the DXClient.zip file locally.
+3. Extract the DXClient.zip file

 !!! note
     To install DXClient using any OCI-based Container Runtimes, run this command before proceeding further.